anaghadudihalli/news-chat-bot/README.md

 # swiftcode-adudihalli

-Visit the following link to try the bot. https://swiftcode-newschatbot.herokuapp.com/login
+Visit the following link to try the bot.<br>
+https://swiftcode-newschatbot.herokuapp.com/login

 + Login using the following credentials:<br>